Basic Radiology Module

 - Any soft tissue pathology- ligament or meniscal tears in the knee, spinal disc herniation, nerve root impingement, bone marrow changes

-- Pelvic imaging (both because of the lack of radiation exposure to reproductive organs and because of good soft tissue discrimination)- uterine fibroids
+- Soft tissue pelvic imaging (both because of the lack of radiation exposure to reproductive organs and because of good soft tissue discrimination)- uterine fibroids

 - MRI angiograms can be useful in the study of coronary or cerebral vasculature

 - MRI’s are NOT useful in visualizing bone or calcified structures, and are impeded by metal.
 The non-polar molecules do not react to the field, therefore send off no signal, and appear as absent data or uninformative black regions (absent signal, signal void) in the MR image.
 These information gaps markedly limit MR utility for any bony structure (calcified bone appears as black absent signal) and can, particularly around metal, create artifact and limit the imaging of adjacent structures (eg, the bone around an arthroplasty stem; tissue detail near surgical clips) .
 Recent advances at Hopkins in metal artifact reduction techniques (MARS) has allowed great improvement in imaging around orthopaedic and other metal implants.